-Mr. Kurzweil serves on the Board of Directors of StreetWise Partners, a not-for-profit organization that works with low income individuals to overcome employment barriers, obtain better jobs, and achieve economic self-sufficiency by creating deep mentoring relationships with volunteer business professionals.
+Mr. Kurzweil serves on the Board of Directors of StreetWise Partners, a nonprofit organization that works with low-income individuals to overcome employment barriers, obtain better jobs, and achieve economic self-sufficiency by creating deep mentoring relationships with volunteer business professionals.
 He is also on the Board of Visitors of Columbia Law School, a group of distinguished alumni who represent the diversity of experiences, interests, and places embraced by Columbia Law School.

-- Kohlberg Kravis Roberts & Co in a number of matters, including its (i) acquisition of Internet Brands, (ii) acquisition of majority ownership of Sedgwick Claims Management Services, Inc. for approximately US$2.4 billion, and (iii) acquisition of Alliant Insurance Services
+- Kohlberg Kravis Roberts & Co in a number of matters, including its (i) acquisition of Internet Brands, (ii) approximately US$2.4 billion acquisition of majority ownership of Sedgwick Claims Management Services, and subsequent sell down to CDPQ, and (iii) acquisition and subsequent disposition of Alliant Insurance Services

-- Consortium of investors led by Macquarie Bank Limited in (i) its US$7.4 billion acquisition of Puget Energy, Inc. and (ii) its US$3.5 billion acquisition of Spirit Finance Corporation
+- Consortium of investors led by Macquarie in its (i) US$7.4 billion acquisition of Puget Energy, and (ii) US$3.5 billion acquisition of Spirit Finance

 - National Semiconductor in its US$6.5 billion sale to Texas Instruments

-- Rakuten in a number of acquisitions, including Viki, a provider of online video streaming services, and Buy.com, a US-based e-commerce website
+- Rakuten in the acquisitions, of Viki, a provider of online video streaming services, and Buy.com

 - A large global utility in a number of acquisitions, including acquisitions of utilities in South America and the US, as well as a number of dispositions of non-core businesses

-- Booz Allen Hamilton Inc. in its US$2.54 billion sale to The Carlyle Group and related spinoff of its commercial consulting business, Booz & Company Inc.
+- Booz Allen Hamilton in its US$2.54 billion sale to The Carlyle Group and related spinoff of its commercial consulting business, Booz & Company

 - Boston Generating in its US$1.1 billion bankruptcy sale to Constellation Energy

-- Adecco SA in its US$1.289 billion acquisition of MPS Group, Inc., a provider of professional staffing services
+- Adecco SA in its approximately US$1.29 billion acquisition of MPS Group

 - Advanced Biohealing in its US$750 million sale to Shire plc